ashishlahoti/spingboot-graphql/README.md

 This provides examples to use GraphQL in a spring-boot based project.

 ## GraphQL
 GraphQL is a query language to retrieve data from a server.
 It is an alternative to REST, SOAP or gRPC in some way.
-It provides more power to the consumer to customize the retrieval data.
+It gives more power and flexibility to your API consumer to query only required data.
 ## GraphQL Java
 [GraphQL-Java](https://www.graphql-java.com/) is the Java (server) implementation for GraphQL.
 This provides a low level libraries to define GraphQL schema and how the actual data for a query is fetched.
 You have to write a lot of boilerplate code if you use graphql-java.